optisizer/CleaningDataAssignment/README.md

 Step 1 – Downloading the data
   * Locate and download file, as instructed by assignment text
-  * Unzip file into directory
+  * Unzip file into working directory

 Step 2 – Select what to read into R